amphp/amp/docs/iterators/README.md

 }
 ```

 `advance()` returns a `Promise` and its resolution value tells whether there's an element to consume or not.
-If it resolve to `true`, `getCurrent()` can be used to consume the element at the current position, otherwise the iterator ended.
-In case an exception happens, `advance()` returns a failed promise and `getCurrent()` throws the failure reason on call.
+If it resolves to `true`, `getCurrent()` can be used to consume the element at the current position, otherwise the iterator ended and there are no more values to consume.
+In case an exception happens, `advance()` returns a failed promise and `getCurrent()` throws the failure reason when called.

 ### Simple Consumption Example